 Section 5 Board Vacancy

-If any Board member becomes unable to perform assigned duties (is absent from two Board meetings – amended by general membership 12/2/05) or resigns from office, the Board of Directors shall undertake appropriate investigation.
-Upon conclusion of such investigation, the Board may, by a majority of Board members, declare the office to be vacant.
-The President, with Board approval, may then fill the office for the balance of the elected term.
+If any board member becomes unable to perform assigned duties (is absent from two Board meetings ? or resigns from office, the Board of Directors shall undertake appropriate investigation.
+Upon conclusion of such investigation, the board may, by a majority of board members, declare the office to be vacant.
+The President, with board approval, may then fill the office for the balance of the elected term.

 Section 6 Responsibilities and Duties of the Board

 The Board of Directors shall have the following powers and responsibilities:

 A. General overall supervision of the organization and its affairs including whatever action it deems advisable to promote the purpose of the organization, provided that no action should conflict with or supersede any vote of the membership at any meeting.